 Lieutenant Colonel R. Coleman, commanding the Loyal Edmonton Regiment, received no reliable information of the battle’s progress and therefore followed the timetable.
 He led his battalion forward through murderous fire and across a minefield, all communications within the battalion failed, but it reached the PPCLI’s positions at about 09.00.
 Mines and anti-tank fire held up the accompanying squadron of the 51st Royal Tank Regiment.

-The 2nd Brigade’s three battalions were all now engaged.
+All three of the 2nd Brigade’s battalions were now engaged.
 The plan had clearly broken down, and no one knew when or how the second phase would begin.

 In the 3rd Brigade, the Carleton and York Regiment was more successful.
 Unlike those of the 2nd Brigade, the battalion had been free to patrol thoroughly at night and to study the ground by day, and had collected much valuable information about the German positions, lines of approach and obstacles.
 Alterations in the divisional plan had been slow to reach the 51st Royal Tank Regiment, however, and this did not share the Carleton and York Regiment’s good fortune.
 To reach their forming-up place, which they had not been able to scout, the tanks wandered in a circle for six hours during the night of 22/23 May because the infantryman who guided them lost his way.
 Thus it was 03.00 on 23 May before the tank commanders received their final orders.